Dalida: 1981–1987: Diva trademark years

 Dalida left disco and started singing slower, moody, deep-minded songs with typical 1980s instruments.

 From March to April 1981, she gave a month of sold-out concerts at the Olympia in Paris, emulating her successful 1980 tour.
 Her last concert of April 1981 at the Olympia became her last concert at that venue, because the following year, the Olympia went bankrupt (it re-opened in 1989).
 On the night of her inaugural performance, she became the first singer to be awarded a diamond disc, in recognition of her record sales which had reached 45 million.
 Olympia was followed up by the release of her last named Olympia album, Olympia 81, but this time, it was not recorded live.
 She refused to be a model for Marianne of France.
 Instead of disco, Dalida started to record dance songs, which had soon replaced disco in French clubs.
 At the end of 1981, she starred in a New Year TV spectacle called Special Dalida.
 She co-hosted and sang her songs.

 At the beginning of 1982, she had many TV appearances singing still unreleased songs, followed by the release of a new dance album, Special Dalida.
 The most remembered songs of the album are the dance songs "Jouez bouzouki", "Danza" and the moody "Nostalgie".
 Dalida was growing older, yet she launched a new world tour in 1982, spending most of the years from 1982 to 1984 playing sold-out concerts Rio de Janeiro to Europe and Asia.
 She made a lot of TV appearances in the 1980s almost every second week.
-In the summer of 1982, during the FIFA World Cup, like many other singers, Dalida released a song for the French team, "La chanson du Mundial" (#17 in France).
+In the summer of 1982, during the FIFA World Cup, like many other singers, Dalida released a song for the French team, "La chanson du Mundial" (number 17 in France).

 In the first part of 1983, she released several songs, the most notable being "Mourir sur scène".
 The dance-pop song has very profound lyrics and has remained a big hit, one of the signature tracks by Dalida.
 Most of her songs of 1983 were gathered on her album released in mid-1983, Les P'tits Mots, which also featured such singles as "Lucas" and "Bravo".